-Common Area Phone support coming to Skype for Business Online Cloud Phone System
+Common Area Phone support now available on Skype for Business Online Cloud Phone System

 In Skype for Business Server (and Lync Server) we have a Common Area Phone option.
 Phones are often located in building lobbies, cafeterias, employee lounges, meeting rooms.
 Unlike other phones in Skype for Business Server, common area phones do not have individual active directory user accounts assigned to them.
 They are actually connected to contact objects.